Glombs/libertybellenewsletter/monthbymonth.md

  </figcaption>
 </figure>

-<p class="itinery">From: To: </p>
+<p class="itinery">From: Brentford To: Hertford</p>

-<p class="itinery">Via:</p>
+<p class="itinery">Via: Greenford, London Paddington and the River Lee</p>

 <p>After a few days in Brentford, Joe joined us.
 We stayed in Brenford for a while and then made our way to Greenford where Joe eventually left us</p>

 <p>We rode out Storm Ciara in Greenford and then moved on to Paddington where we had trouble accessing our booked moorings.</p>

-<p>We spent a few days exploring London from our mooringsin Paddington until Joe and Kirsty came.
+<p>We spent a few days exploring London from our moorings in Paddington until Joe and Kirsty came.
 After a couple more days there we set off towards the River Lee.
 Joe worked on the boat most days and we made our way to Hertford via Hackney Marshes, Waltham Abbey and Broxbourne.
 The top end of the River Lee was lovely.</p>

-<p>We spent several days at Hertford and then headed home on the train for over a week.
+<p>We spent several days at Hertford and then headed home on the train and stayed for over a week.
 While there Tony did his VHF radio course ready for our plan to go through central London on the Thames.</p>

 <h2>March 2020</h2>